emperorofmars/stf-unity/readme.md

 ### Extensibility
 The extensibility of this format is a first class feature.
 All implementations must provide an easy way to add and hotload support for additional types.

 By default, STF supports only a limited set of features which can be expected from a common 3d file-format.
-These include support for meshes, skinned meshes, armatures, animations, materials and textures.
+These include support for skinned meshes, armatures, animations, materials and textures.

 If for example the included mesh type is not satisfactory, a different mesh type can be implemented.
 These can exist in parallel and will work as long as the importer/exporter for the new mesh-type is present.
 All types are namespaced, and can be versioned.
 It is the responsibility of the importer/exporter for a type to handle versioning.
 Importers are implemented for each type in an encapsulated manner.
 As such it is trivial to register additional ones.